Tell Me Why

 Dad."

-Interacting with him made the time go by quickly and before I knew it we had arrived in Helen, Georgia.
+Interacting with him made the time go by quickly; before I knew it, we had arrived in Helen, Georgia.
 The 13 hours went through our question and answer sessions with brief pauses as he fell asleep.
-Which was good because I was allowed to get lost in my own hopes and dreams and question myself about who I was and how I got here in my life.
+This was good because I was allowed to get lost in my hopes and dreams and question myself about who I was and how I got here.
 This assessment usually occurs after every one of my birthdays.
 And my birthday was just the day before we left for this vacation.
-With Christopher asleep, my better half a sleep and Nico consumed with his phone I took on the open road by myself.
+With Christopher asleep, my better half asleep, and Nico consumed with his phone, I took on the open road alone.
+All the tell me why questions were being asked to me by my conscience.

-I didn’t plan well for this trip.
-I wasn’t quite sure what we would do to fill in the 8 days we would be in the mountains.
-I thought I would just play it by ear and let the activities fill in the empty moments as I planned daily activities on the fly.
-I probably should have just given my youngest son the phone numbers of the activity centers and had him call for me.
+I didn't plan well for this trip.
+I wondered what we would do to fill in the 8 days we would be in the mountains.
+I decided to play it by ear and let the activities fill in the empty moments as I planned daily activities on the fly.
+I should have given my youngest son the phone numbers of the activity centers and had him call for me.

-“Yes, why do you have zip lining and what is a zip line exactly?
+"Yes, why do you have zip lining, and what exactly is a zip line?
 It is like my jacket.
 I zip up my pants.
 Is that what we do all day.
-My daddy couldn’t zip up the luggage.
-Boy was that a sight to see.”
+My daddy couldn't zip up the luggage.
+Boy, was that a sight to see."

-“Why is it called a four runner when there is a motor and we drive it rather the run with our legs.
-I don’t know these things, tell me why.”
+"Why is it called a four runner when there is a motor, and we drive it rather than run with our legs.
+I don't know these things.
+Tell me why."

-He could have really helped me out with the planning of this trip!
+He could have really helped me out with planning this trip!

 I will have to delegate my workload to him more often.
-I thought I was the only one who had a story to tell you but a hotel guest who had a room to the west of our room left a review about us on the hotel website.
-I thought I would share with you what he thought about us.
+I was the only one with a story to tell you, but a hotel guest who had a room to the west of our room left a review about us on the hotel website.
+I wanted to share with you what he thought about us.

-“Next to us (connecting) had very noisy children, after 10:30pm I yelled through the connecting door and eventually they quieted down.
-The next morning I complained at the desk and Adam was very helpful and changed our room.
-This is really not the motel's fault- more the crass, uncaring parents (sic).
-And for God sakes, someone asked to many questions.
-Why, why, why… someone get that kid Google.”
+"Next to us (connecting) had boisterous children; after 10:30pm, I yelled through the connecting door, and eventually, they quieted down.
+The next morning, I complained at the desk, and Adam was very helpful and changed our room.
+This is not the motel's fault- more the crass, uncaring parents (sic).
+And for God's sake, someone asked too many questions.
+Why, why, why… someone gets that kid Google."

-Sir, my son, Christopher, the youngest, would like to respond to this.
+Sir, my youngest son, Christopher, would like to respond.

 "Why do you think my parents don't care?"